dragonrobotics/lib5002/README.md

  * ballproc: Ball processing test.
  * goalproc: Goal processing test.
  * goalproc-basic: Basic goal processing test (no realtime visual output, just console)
  * nettest: Networking test (echo server).

-Builds for ARM only.
+Also: the 'outdirs' target will automatically create directories to put output / build files in.

 Define ARCH=ARM to enable builds for ARMHF.
 Binaries and library files will be output in the ./bin/ subfolder.